 4. Rosemary Oil

 Rosemary essential oil can be used as a natural insect repellent.
-To use, mix one teaspoon of rosemary essential oil with a gallon of water in a spray bottle.
+Mix one teaspoon of rosemary essential oil with a gallon of water in a spray bottle.

 Moreover, adding a teaspoon of liquid soap will help the mixture stick to the plant.

 Spray the solution directly onto aphids and leaves.
-The strong herbal scent will deter the aphids and confuse them, causing them to leave the plant.
+The potent herbal scent will deter and confuse the aphids, causing them to leave the plants.

-Using natural essential oils like rosemary is an organic way to combat common garden pests like aphids on watermelon plants without toxic chemicals.
+Natural essential oils like rosemary are a safe way to fight common garden pests.
+They help with aphids on watermelon plants without using toxic chemicals.

 5. Reflective Mulches